Ahh shit… You utter the first word of the day as a dying declaration.

 Bring all your excitement, anxiety, apprehension… and confidence born from preparation.
 At last, it’s time to give them a taste of their own medicine.

 Remind yourself that these few moments are everything.
-You could give up, or you could reclaim your focus for these few hours that count and be done with it.
+You could give up in the middle because you get tired, or you could reclaim your focus for these few hours that count and be done with it.

 You’re here to make this your last time.
 It just takes a moment of strength for the lifetime privilege of being called a lawyer.